-This pocket guide is intended to assist researchers collecting C samples in the field, lab, or museum to make the best decisions to achieve their research goals.
-In the moment of choosing your samples you often face physical, intellectual and logistical challenges: weather extremes; time crunches; complex stratigraphic observations; and the inevitable critical find at 3pm on the last day of the field season.
-This guide is a resource to help clarify your decision process in those moments, and to help you do good science.
+This pocket guide is brought to you by Penn State's Radiocarbon Laboratory, a division of the Energy and Environmental Sustainability Laboratories (EESL), which are supported by Penn State's Institutes of Energy and the Environment.
+This pocket guide is intended to assist researchers collecting 14C samples in the field, lab, or museum to make the best decisions to achieve their research goals with the best possible results.
+In the moment of choosing your samples you are often facing physical, intellectual and logistical challenges: weather extremes; time crunches; complex stratigraphic observations; and the inevitable critical find at 3 p.m. on the last day of the field season.
+The purpose here is to provide a resource to help clarify your decision process in those moments, and to allow you to remain focused on doing good science.

-The advice and recommendations that follow are suggested best practices.
+The advice and recommendations that follow are not meant to say that if you fail to do one thing correctly you've ruined your 14C sample irrevocably.
 The more you apply these ideas the greater the confidence you will have in your results.
-Whenever you have the opportunity to improve the quality of your sample - even incrementally - do it.
+Whenever you have the opportunity to improve the quality of your sample-even incrementally-do it.
 Do your best given your experience, your budget, the conditions, and the tools at hand.
-Do not allow the perfect to become the enemy of the good.

-Defining the context
+Defining the Context

-Sampling in the excavation context is guided by an understanding of depositional processes and interpretation of natural and cultural stratigraphy.
+Sampling from an excavation context is guided by an understanding of depositional processes and interpretation of natural and cultural stratigraphy.
 Collecting samples opportunistically during excavation is a good idea, but targeted sampling when the entire context is fully understood is critical.
-When you collect a sample, always define the question that will be answered by getting a C date.
+When you collect a sample, always define the question that will be answered by the getting a 14C date.
 Write this down explicitly in your notes when you collect the sample.
-It may seem obvious that charcoal from a fire pit tells you the age of the pit, but it also may indicate the age of the floor it is built on, the age of associated artifacts, and constrain the age of another stratum that overlays it.
+It may seem obvious that charcoal from a fire pit tells you the age of the pit, but it also may indicate the age of the floor it's built on, the age of associated artifacts, and constrain the age of another stratum that overlays it.
 Write it all down.

 Target abrupt changes in stratigraphy or lithology, which indicate changes in external conditions.
-Sample directly above and below such breaks to determine whether the break also represents a hiatus of deposition.
+Sample directly above and below such breaks, to determine whether the break also represents a hiatus of deposition.
 Sample all discrete features.
-Take more samples than you expect or can afford to analyze.
+Take more samples than you expect/can afford to analyze.